Manasjain/murphy.github.io/README.md

 ![Results of stationarity test](Images/testresults1.png)

-Eyeballing the plot we cannot comment much on trend and seasonality but by Dickey-Fuller test our ADF Statistic value is less than 10% critical value, which means we are assured of that our series is 90% stationary.
+Eye-balling the plot we cannot comment much on trend and seasonality but by Dickey-Fuller test our ADF Statistic value is less than 10% critical value, which means we are assured of that our series is 90% stationary.
 On further analyzing we p-value of the test is also more than 0.05, thus this indicates that there is some non-stationarity present in it.

 ### MAKING THE TIME SERIES STATIONARY
 - Reducing trend using moving average:
 We can reduce the trend in a time series by taking a log of it then subtract the rolling mean of the series.
 This gives much better results on the Dickey-Fuller test.

 - Reducing Seasonality along with Trend using Decomposing :